Free screenings available as prostate cases, deaths continue to rise

 “We think that the rise in prostate cancer rates is directly to the U.S. Preventative Services Task Force rating the PSA screening a ‘C,’ and what that means is that it’s not covered under health care without co-pay,” said Brown.

-That’s why Urology Central PA is educating the public about the test and offering it for free.
+That’s why Urology Central Pennsylvania is educating the public about the test and offering it for free.

 “About 90% of men who have early stage prostate cancer don’t have symptoms, and that’s why we want to get men in for a baseline test at the age of 45 or 50,” said Dr. Owens.